Duke-PL-Course/duke-pl-course.github.com/source/_slides/clojure.md

 ---

 title: Functions

-Don't forget, we're dealing with a functional language.
-We still haven't learned how to define functions!
+class: segue dark

+---

+title: Functions

+Use the `defn` macro to define new functions `defn name doc [params] body`

+<script src="https://gist.github.com/sudowork/5293462.js"></script>

-We will use the `defn` macro to define new functions.
-We haven't talked about macros yet, but basically, `defn` will call `def` and associate a **Var** in the current namespace with an anonymous function.
+*Note*: We haven't talked about macros yet, but basically, `defn` will call `def` and associate a **Var** in the current namespace with an anonymous function.
 Essentially, creating a new function in the current namespace.

-<script src="https://gist.github.com/sudowork/5293462.js"></script>
+*Note*: You can used `doc` on any function that specifies a documentation line

 ---